apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 You can now configure the following in `application.properties`:

-- global SSL options using `camel.ssl.`
+- Global SSL options using `camel.ssl.`
 - Camel route debugger options using `camel.debug.`
 - Camel Open Telemetry options using `camel.opentelemetry.`